HIGHLIGHTS-Soccer-Transfer deadline day deals | Sports-Games

 Welsh defender Ethan Ampadu has penned a new three-year deal at Chelsea before moving to Italian side Venezia on loan for the rest of the season.
 1730 TOTTENHAM SIGN EMERSON FROM BARCELONA

 Tottenham Hotspur have signed right back Emerson Royal from Barcelona on a five-year deal for 25 million euros ($29.51 million).
-LIVERPOOL DEFENDER WILLIAMS JOINS SWANSEA ON LOAN
+LIVERPOOL DEFENDER WILLIAMS MOVES TO SWANSEA ON LOAN

 Liverpool's Rhys Williams has signed a new five-year contract at the club and joined Swansea City on loan for the rest of the season.
 1710 LOOKMAN JOINS LEICESTER ON LOAN FROM RB LEIPZIG